Why the LMArena is a flawed approach to LLM evaluation

 How the LLM community views the LMArena as an evaluation tool

 For quite some time, the LMArena was considered one of the most promising alternatives to traditional benchmarks.
-This enthusiasm was partly driven by frustration with benchmark pathologies, such as data leakage (which I discussed in this post) and deeper issues with measurement validity (covered here).
+This enthusiasm was partly driven by people's frustration with benchmark issues, such as data leakage (which I discussed in this post) and deeper problems with measurement validity (covered here).

-Few things capture that early optimism better than a tweet from Andrej Karpathy in late 2023, which praised the Arena as one of the more trustworthy ways of evaluating LLMs.
+Few things capture that early optimism better than a tweet from Andrej Karpathy in late 2023, which lauded the Arena as one of the more trustworthy ways of evaluating LLMs.

 Andrej Karpathy's tweet endorsing the LMArena as one of the only trustworthy LLM evals

 More recently, however, the LMArena has begun to fall out of favour.
-In what follows, I’ll explore why this former darling of LLM evaluation is now increasingly seen as being driven more by vibes than by science.
+In this blog post, we'll explore why this former darling of LLM evaluation is now increasingly seen as being driven more by vibes than by science.

 Preference-based LLM evaluation and bad-faith users